T995CC/Path-Finding-Visualizer/README.md

 # Explore the efficiency of the A* pathfinding algorithm
 ### Overview
-This project offers a visual representation of the A* pathfinding algorithm, demonstrating its effectiveness in finding the shortest path between nodes in a graph.
+This project offers a visual representation of the A* pathfinding algorithm, demonstrating its effectiveness in finding the shortest path between nodes in a grid.
 Developed using Python and Pygame, the visualizer provides an interactive environment to explore and understand the A* algorithm.

 ### Key Features:
 **A\* Pathfinding Algorithm:**